 The number of solids indicate how many volumes are there.
 If this number is high, evaluate the quality of your CAD file!

-If you get an error message an cannot display the number of solids, click Edit → Send to python console, and redo the previous steps!
+If you get an error message and cannot display the number of solids, click Edit → Send to python console, and redo the previous steps!

-You can use CENOS Component Library templates to build patch or connector geometries.
+You can use CENOS Component Library templates to build or add patch or SMA connector geometries.

 Select Coaxial edge connector and click Create.

-Connector will be automatically placed in your workbench, so you can position it by left-clicking on it in the tree view and selecting Transform.
+The connector will be automatically placed in your workbench, so you can position it by right-clicking on it in the tree view and selecting Transform.

 To change the size of the connector, select it in tree view and edit the Property tab to suit your application.

-A sketch is the base for almost all geometrical objects you can create, including geometries for antennas, which is why we need to know how to create one.
+A sketch is the base for almost all geometrical objects you can create, including geometries for RF models, which is why we need to know how to create one.

 Once in the workbench, click Create a new sketch.